-The charming city has miles of beaches and waterways that wind their way through the city.
+The charming city has miles of beaches and waterways that wind through the city.
 Here are some of the most kid-friendly attractions in Fort Lauderdale for your family to check out on your next vacation.

 10 Kid-Friendly Things to Do in Fort Lauderdale

 Museum of Discovery and Science

 The first thing you see before entering the MODS museum is a huge water clock in the courtyard.
 The clock is at least two stories tall and fills with rushing water that moves the clock’s gears and hands.
 The inside of the museum does not disappoint either.

 Dinosaur exhibits, plane exhibits (including two rides and different planes you can climb inside and play), an archaeological dig, a weather simulator, and a play area for young kids are just some of the exhibits.

 MODS also has various traveling exhibits and activities available that change often.
 In just over three months, at least three different exhibits changed.

 Even though there are so many different things to do, the museum is not particularly large so walking around with small children is not difficult.
 It’s also stroller-friendly, which is great for a children’s museum.